 Editor’s Note: The Dominican Republic continues to feel the impacts of the recent hurricane season.
 Travelers should be mindful of rebuilding efforts and, if they would like to assist, focus spending on local economies and/or donate to relief organizations such as The American Red Cross and Project Hope.

 Home to tons of all-inclusive resorts, the Dominican Republic is a solid pick when planning a wallet-friendly Caribbean getaway.
 Visitors can save by relying on hotels where everything — from activities to food, from entertainment to alcohol — is included, and with eight international airports on the island, it is often quite easy (and inexpensive) to reach.
 Add in lovely beaches, warm locals, great year-round weather, and a rich history for a wonderful beach vacation.
 Travelers can choose from hot spots like Punta Cana and Puerto Plata, or head to Samana, on the northeast coast.
 Samana is the country’s least developed and most serene section.
 Its beaches, many of them remote and secluded, rank with some of the D.R.’s finest, and the area is characterized by lush tropical forests, verdant mountains with dramatic sea views, waterfalls, and a handful of resorts that take full advantage of these natural wonders.

-- The Best Beaches in the World
+• The 13 Most Haunted Hotels in the World